 I’ve never been a coffee-drinker, mostly because it tasted so bitter to me without massive amounts of sugar and milk.
 But, I was at a dinner party a couple of months ago when the topic of conversation turned to coffee.
 One of the guys at the table mentioned that he makes cold brew coffee because it’s so much less acidic when prepared in that fashion.
 I was intrigued because I’ve also had the experience when drinking even decaf coffee has caused me some distress due to the acidity (most people experience heartburn, but I would sometimes get an irritated bladder…ugh!).

 True to form, I immediately went hunting for research on the topic as soon as I got home.
-I was also interested in this topic because I keep seeing more cold-press coffee products at the health food store and was wondering what makes it so special, a.k.a. expensive.
+I was also interested in this topic because I keep seeing more cold brew coffee products at the health food store.

-So, the first step to making cold-press coffee is to find yourself some good beans.
-I prefer organic and fair-trade, you can see my recommendations in my Amazon store.
+So, the first step to making cold brew coffee is to find yourself some good beans.
+I prefer organic and fair-trade.
 I do think it’s important to grind your own beans to order, in other words just grind enough for the batch you’re going to make.
 This will preserve the delicate oils that are exposed upon grinding.

 Next, just soak the grounds and water for at least 4 hours, but up to about 12 hours (I tried soaking it longer and the resulting coffee got a little bitter in my opinion, but I’ve seen instructions that say to soak the grounds for up to 24 hours).

-The last step is to filter the coffee through the grounds to get your rich, cold-press mixture:
+The last step is to filter the coffee through the grounds to get your rich, cold brew mixture: